Neil Woods: Move to Walsall

+Return to Grimsby's Academy

 On 20 October 2016, it was announced that Woods would be returning to Grimsby Town as the club's Academy Manager.

 On 28 December 2020, caretaker manager Ben Davies announced that Woods was assisting him with first team affairs following the resignation of Ian Holloway.

 Personal life

 His father Alan Woods was also a footballer, while his nephew Michael Woods played for Chelsea before being released in 2011.